niilante/FFCK/docs/FAQ/FAQ.md

 ## Why is `resistFingerprinting` disabled?

-Multiple reasons, some are bug related, others might break some _useful_ functions.
-To name several reasons why I don’t enabled the anti-fingerprinting option are:
+Multiple reasons, some are bug related, others might [break](https://wiki.mozilla.org/Security/Fingerprinting) some _useful_ functions.
+Another problem is that there is no user-facing documentation about this flag, which makes it hard to track.
+However, the main arguments are:

 * Breaks [time zone](https://old.reddit.com/r/firefox/comments/7tqvpr/privacyresistfingerprinting_timezone/) dection (_by design_)
 * [Performance problems](https://bugzilla.mozilla.org/show_bug.cgi?id=1394735#c1)